15th April, 2025

 A retailers technology stack choice will set the path for their digital performance, so choosing wrongly can be truly disastrous.
 Yet re-platforming is a huge undertaking for any retailer and should not be underestimated, however, it is commonly a requirement for growth – as many retailers will see small (or even negative) growth year-on-year, and will have hit the ceiling of capabilities of their current platforms.

-As two of the most popular, fastest-growing commerce platforms in the market today, Shopify and BigCommerce are often two of the most popular choices when reviewing eCommerce platform providers – and more commonly now, in the enterprise space too.
+As one of the most popular, fastest-growing commerce platforms in the market today, Shopify is often one of the most popular choices when reviewing eCommerce platform providers – and more commonly now, in the enterprise space too.

 Truth is, some of the largest retailers in the UK use these platforms to power their retail experiences – but the question remains, how much potential is being left on the table because of the known limitations.